Login Deutsch

 </tracker>

 If the time tracker is running on another time entry it will be stopped there.
-Only one time tracker can be tracking at a given time.
-You will retrieve the following response:
+Remember: Only one time tracker per user can run at a given time.
+You will retrieve a response containing the state of the stopped entry alongside the now running tracker:

 <?xml version="1.0" encoding="UTF-8"?>